 Discover our postgraduate students' completed research projects and published research.

-Alessandra Giorgioni is exploring the theories and practices of literary translation as collaborative creative writing.
+Alessandra Giorgioni explored the theories and practices of literary translation as collaborative creative writing.

-Claudia Jardine was studying Anna Komnene and the author of the Alexiad: double consciousness and the construction of the authorial persona.
+Claudia Jardine studied Anna Komnene and the author of the Alexiad: double consciousness and the construction of the authorial persona.